Padmanabhaswamy Temple: Vault (Nilavara) B

-The royal family has also claimed that opening Vault B could be a bad omen.
-The seven-member team were to consult with some more experts on 8 July 2011, and make a final decision on opening the chamber.
-An Ashtamangala Devaprasnam conducted in the Temple to discern the will of the deity revealed that any attempts to open chamber B would cause divine displeasure, and that the holy articles in the other chambers were defiled in the inventorying process.
-In 2011, the antechamber to Kallara B was opened by the Observers appointed by the Supreme Court of India.
+The royal family has claimed that opening Vault B could be a bad omen.
+The seven-member team were to consult with some more experts on 8 July 2011 and make a final decision on opening the chamber.
+An Ashtamangala Devaprasnam conducted in the Temple to "discern the will of the deity" 'revealed' that any attempts to open chamber B would 'cause divine displeasure and that the holy articles in the other chambers were defiled' in the inventorying process.
+In 2011, an antechamber to Kallara B was opened by the Observers, who were appointed by the Supreme Court of India.
 But the Observers could not open Kallara B. However, Gopal Subramanium in his report submitted to the Supreme Court in April 2014, recommended its opening after conducting another Devaprasnam.
 The two Pushpanjali Swamiyars are the highest spiritual dignitaries of Padmanabhaswamy Temple.
-The Pushpanjali Swamiyar of Naduvil Madhom sent letters to the Chairperson of the Administrative Committee and the Executive Officer on 8 February 2016 expressing his strong opposition to the opening of Kallara B. The Pushpanjali Swamiyar of Munchira Madhom led a Ratha Yathra from Kasaragod to Thiruvananthapuram in May 2018 campaigning against opening the sacred Kallara.
+The Pushpanjali Swamiyar of Naduvil Madhom sent letters to the Chairperson of the Administrative Committee and the Executive Officer on 8 February 2016 expressing his strong opposition to the opening of Kallara B. The Pushpanjali Swamiyar of Munchira Madhom led a Ratha Yatra from Kasaragod to Thiruvananthapuram in May 2018, campaigning against opening the sacred Kallara.
 Azhvanchery Thamprakkal, the supreme spiritual leader of Kerala Brahmins, while addressing a meeting held in connection with the Ratha Yathra, also demanded that faith should not be trampled upon by opening Kallara B.

-According to a report by former Comptroller and Auditor General of India Vinod Rai, at least the outer door (antechamber) to Kallara B has been opened a number of times in recent decades - twice in 1991 and five times in 2002.
+According to a report by former Comptroller and Auditor General of India Vinod Rai in August 2014, at least the outermost door (antechamber) to Kallara B has been opened seven times in recent decades - twice in 1991 and five times in 2002.
 Once Vinod Rai's report was out, Princess Aswathi Thirunal Gowri Lakshmi Bayi clarified that Mr Rai was referring to the antechamber to Kallara B, and that that antechamber was opened even in 2011 by the Supreme Court-appointed observers.
+Prior to this, the Supreme-Court-appointed Amicus Curiae Gopal Subramanium had also alleged that Vault B or one of its antechambers was opened, despite a previous ruling of the Supreme court prohibiting the same.